College Planning Calendar

 -

-You’ve done all the research.
+You’ve done all your research.
 Now it’s time to determine where you’ll be applying and start tackling applications.
 If you’re applying early action or early decision, be sure to check due dates (typically either November 1 or 15).

 -